dzastsed/dzastsed.github.io/_posts/2024-04-02-nfs-builds.md

 ## Credits

-- Demon/Damien - for dumping majority of those builds
+- Demon/Damien - for dumping/archiving majority of those builds
 - AlphaArchive MEGA for hosting majority of those builds so I didn't have to waste time link hunting
 - HiddenPalace - for some builds too
 - Vaporbooi - sending over some links of various demos and prototypes I missed